sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - What are the examples of PCF log types?
 (Google “PCF log types”)
-- Try to use “create-app-manifest” command to capture the metadata of your running app into a file and try to use that file to deploy the application
+- Try to use “create-app-manifest” command to capture the metadata of your running app into a file and try to use that file to deploy the pal-tracker application again
 - If you remove "random-route: true" from your manifest.yml file and then do "cf push", will it work or will it fail due to "The host is taken: pal-tracker" error?
 Why?